kiransalve/Power-BI/Learn with Gigs/Questions.md

 Gives personalized views without creating separate reports

 We can have two types of RLS static and dynamic

 Userprinciplename() : shows the username of currently logged in user in both Power bi dekstop and servive

 https://www.youtube.com/watch?v=r5XCpeQxXl4

 Username() : shows dekstop name in power bi dekstop and username in power bi service.

+23. Difference between power bi pro and premium licence?

+Power BI Pro - User based license basically for developers can leverage all content creation and interaction features

+you can share dashboard/report to only pro user

+Power BI Premium - Licesing based on didicated capacity content can be viewed without additional per user total

+it has two types -

+premium per user - per user license but wih premium users

+premium by capacity - you pay for dedicated capacity and then many users (free also) can consume content till capacity